hseager/blog/_posts/2024-08-04-godot-screen-wrap.md

 categories: game-dev godot
 ---

 Recently, I wanted to achieve screen wrapping in Godot 4 that also checks for collisions first.
-I found a few solutions for screen wrapping but they all tend to break the golden rule of changing the `GlobalPosition` of a `PhysicsBody` which it breaks collision detection, like this one on [kidscancode.org](https://kidscancode.org/godot_recipes/4.x/2d/screen_wrap/).
+I found a few solutions for screen wrapping but they all tend to break the golden rule of changing the `GlobalPosition` of a `PhysicsBody` which breaks collision detection, like this one on [kidscancode.org](https://kidscancode.org/godot_recipes/4.x/2d/screen_wrap/).

 ### My Requirements